How to Convert Google Slides to PowerPoint Presentations on Export

 Click the Make a copy option on the drop-down menu.
 You're prompted to rename the file:

-Type in the new file name and click the OK button.
+Type in the new file name and click the Make a Copy button.

-It's important to note that this presentation is now a completely different file from the original presentation.
-Changes made to it will not appear in the original presentation.
-Comments made on the original presentation also do not appear in the copy.
+It's important to note that changes made to the presentation copy won't appear in the original presentation.
+Comments made on the original presentation also don't appear in the copy.

-Plus, the copy is not shared with the same people as the original file unless you click the Share it with the same people option above the OK button.
+Plus, the copy isn't shared with the same people as the original file unless you click the Share it with the same people option above the Make a Copy button.

-Once you've renamed your file, you are ready to export it.
+Once you've renamed your file, you're ready to export it.
+Exporting the file allows you to convert Google Slides to PowerPoint.
 Click the File option from the main menu.
-Click the Download as option from the drop-down menu:
+Click the Download option from the drop-down menu:

-The Google Slides export submenu lists the various types of file formats you can export your Google Slides presentation to (including PowerPoint).
+The Google Slides export submenu lists the various types of file formats you can export your Google Slides presentation to.
 Export file formats include:

 - PPTX (Microsoft PowerPoint)